TobikoData/sqlmesh/docs/concepts/models/seed_models.md

   )
 );
 ```
-**Note:** the dataset schema provided in the definition takes precedence over column names defined in the header of a CSV file.
+**Note:** The dataset schema provided in the definition takes precedence over column names defined in the header of a CSV file.
 This means that the order in which columns are provided in the model definition must match the order of columns in the CSV file.

 ## Example

-For this example we use the model definition from the previous section and assume it's been saved to the `models/national_holidays.sql` file of the SQLMesh project.
+In this example, we'll use the model definition from the previous section,\ and assume it's been saved to the `models/national_holidays.sql` file of the SQLMesh project.

 Add the seed's CSV file with name `national_holidays.csv` to the `models/` folder with the following contents:
 ```csv linenums="1"